alicolville/Weight-Tracker/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Donate Link: https://www.paypal.me/yeken

-Allow registered users of your website to track their weight, measurements, custom fields and much more!
+Allow registered users of your website to track their weight, measurements, photos, custom fields and much more!
 History can be displayed in both tables & charts.
 Support for BMI, BMR, Calorie Intake, Macronutrients and much more!

 == Description ==